 - A. Recipients will receive an initial grant award announcement from CFWYI.
-This announcement occurs at a different time each year due to the General Assembly's budget process. - B. Funds cannot be released to Domestic Violence Centers until the funds are appropriated by the General Assembly, the budget is certified, and a grant award agreement is fully executed.
+This announcement occurs at a different time each year due to the General Assembly's budget process. - B. Funds cannot be released to Sexual Assault Centers until the funds are appropriated by the General Assembly, the budget is certified, and a grant award contract is fully executed.
 Within 10 business days of budget certification, contracts will be made available to centers.
-Upon execution of the grant award agreement, funds may be released.
-All payments to Domestic Violence Centers are contingent on funding availability. - C. Domestic Violence Centers must complete the grant award agreement pursuant to the direction of CFWYI staff. - D. CFWYI funding is intended to supplement the overall funds that centers receive and not be the primary source of a provider's funding. - E. MLF and DFF funding is issued based on quarterly collections by the Administrative Office of the Courts, so the annual amounts and dates of quarterly disbursement are beyond the control of CFWYI. - F. Domestic Violence Centers shall ensure that all sub-contracts and sub-recipients, if any, provide all information necessary to permit the programs to comply with their standards, responsibilities, and obligations. - G. A commonly used reserve goal for non-profits is 3-6 months of expenses.
-At the high end, reserves should not exceed the amount of two years' budget.
-At the low end, reserves should be enough to cover at least one full payroll according to the Nonprofits Assistance Fund.
+Upon execution of the grant award contract, funds may be released.
+All payments to Sexual Assault Centers are contingent on funding availability. - C. CFWYI funding is intended to supplement the overall funds that centers receive and not be the primary source of a provider's funding. - D. Sexual Assault Centers shall ensure that all sub-contracts and sub-recipients, if any, provide all information necessary to permit the programs to comply with their standards, responsibilities, and obligations. - E. A commonly used reserve goal for non-profits is 3-6 months of operating expenses.
+At minimum, reserves should be enough to cover at least one full payroll cycle.
+CFWYI recommends a reserve of 6 or more months of operating expenses.

 VIII.
-State Funding Eligibility/
+State Funding Eligibility

-- A. Recipients that receive domestic violence funding must adhere to G.S.
-50B-9 and G.S.
+- A. Recipients that receive sexual assault funding must adhere to G.S.
+143B-394.21 and G.S.
 143C-6-23, as well as 09 NCAC 03M.
 0101-09 and 03M.
-0205. - B. Recipients must display the appropriate logos as determined by CFWYI on their website and published documents. - C. To qualify all applicants shall: - 1.
+0205. - B. Recipients must display the appropriate logos as determined by CFWYI on their website and published documents. - C. To qualify, all applicants shall: - 1.
 Be a local unit of government or a private, non-profit organization. - 2.
-Operate for one year providing the basic domestic violence services prior to applying for the domestic violence funds. - 3.
+Operate for one year providing the basic sexual assault services prior to applying for the sexual assault funds. - 3.
 Comply with audit requirements and grant monitoring. - 4.
 Comply with the provisions of the grant contract. - 5.
 Maintain compliance with all CFWYI fiscal, programmatic, and reporting requirements. - 6.
 Have a Board of Directors that receives annual board training. - 7.
 Provide timely and accurate program and financial reporting to CFWYI. - 8.
-Not have supplanted federal, state, or local funds that in the absence of state funds would be available for any portion of the program. - D. Domestic Violence Centers must have a 20% match of grant appropriations (unless waived). - E. Domestic Violence Centers are allowed up to 20% of the grant appropriation for administrative costs. - F. Recipients that receive the domestic violence state appropriations also qualify to receive a pro-rata share of the MLF and DFF collections.
-Match requirements do not apply. - G. CFWYI reserves the right to suspend payments during a corrective action or improvement plan.
-Upon successful completion of the corrective action or improvement plan funding may resume.
-Failure to remedy insufficiencies noted can result in termination of a contract and funding.
+Not have supplanted federal, state, or local funds that in the absence of state funds would be available for any portion of the program. - D. Sexual Assault Centers must have a 20% match of grant appropriations (unless waived). - E. Sexual Assault Centers are allowed up to 20% of the grant appropriation for

+- administrative costs. - F. CFWYI leadership, in consultation with the applicable Region Director, reserves the right to suspend payments for non-compliance.
+Upon successful completion of the corrective action or improvement plan, funding may resume.
+Failure to remedy insufficiencies noted can result in termination of contract and funding.